tagion/tagion/src/bin-wave/README.md

 ```
 --ip
 ```
-Run network with current host gossip ip, 0.0.0.0 by default for any ip
+Listen for gossip protocol on provided IP, 0.0.0.0 by default for any ip

 ## Use cases
 Correct input for host gossip ip <br>